 What's the best way to choose a formula?

-Your pediatrician may suggest a formula or it may be given to you at the hospital.
-Unless you've talked to your pediatrician about any milk-based allergies or soy-based allergies that you or an older sibling might have, it will be a milk-based formula from one of the major manufacturers.
+Your pediatrician may suggest a formula, or it may be given to you at the hospital.
+Unless you've talked to your pediatrician about any milk-based allergies or soy-based allergies that you or an older sibling might have, it will be a milk-based formula.

 How do you know if you should change formulas?